Where Art Meets Nature

 The Plant Nursery

-Meet our gardeners and buy from a selection of seasonal plants from the Garden Nursery.
-On sale from April - June, 1pm - 4pm We always have a sample collection of our plants on sale outside our Ticket Office
+Buy from a selection of seasonal plants from our walled garden near the Ticket Office On sale from April - June, 1pm - 4pm

 Plants for sale